wildart/logicalc/README.md

 1. Difine tokens `IF`, `THEN` and `ELSE` in the grammar file `logicalc.fsy`
 2. Create necessary tokenizer rules in the lexer file `logicalc.fsl`
-3. Write a grammar rule for a conditional statement (see above grammar for the rule definition).
+3. In the grammar file `logicalc.fsy`, write a rule for a conditional statement (see above grammar for the rule definition).
 Alternative branch is optional.
 4. Use F# conditional expression evaluate corresponding part of the production rule.
 If an alternative branch is not provided and a logical condition of the conditional statement is `false` then whole expression is evaluated to `false`.
-5. Make sure that implemented rule correctly wired with other grammar rule.
+5. Make sure that implemented rule correctly wired with other grammar rules.
 6. Run test script to verify correctness of the expression implementation.